Anderson-Lai/ib-notes/hleconomics/economics.md

 which is,
 profit = total revenue - (explicit costs + implicit costs)

+**explicit cost** - the cost of buying factors of production and resources
+**implicit cost** - the opportunity cost of using a firm's factors of production and resources

 **profit maximization** - determing the level of output that the firm should produce to make profit as large as possible
 **loss** - negative profit; the firm is losing money